Back to blog

 • Form 4562 - This form helps you write off the depreciation cost of your photography gear.
 Your camera and lenses will depreciate over time, right?
 Well, you can calculate how much they have depreciated each year and deduct that from your income.
 We will discuss the different methods to depreciate your property in the next section where we look at expenses you can write off as a photographer to reduce your taxes.

-Depreciation cost of photography equipment
+Depreciation of photography equipment costs

 All equipment that you'll use for more than a year is considered capital expenses.
 Your camera is a capital expense IRS allows you to annually deduct a fraction of the cost of these expenses from your gross income over several years.
 This process is called depreciation.